magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 You can use out-of-the-box tests in:

-- Regression testing
-    - if new changes didn't break functionality
+- Regression testing, to check that new changes don't break existing Magento functionality
-    - before release
-    - for deep testing

-- Sanity testing
-    - after any changes were made
+- Sanity testing, to check the basic functionality after any Magento changes were made
-    - test the basic functionality

-- Acceptance testing
+- Acceptance testing,
     - in combination with own tests
-    - to test new feature: show that feature works and it didn't break any functionality of the Magento application (all other tests passed)
+    - to test new feature: show that feature works and it doesn't break functionality of the Magento application (all other tests passed)

 ### How to use {#how-to-use}

-**Step 1.** Check the functionality manually

-Pass all the test steps defined in a [test case][].

-**Step 2.** [Run the test][]
+[Run the test][]

 ## New functional test {#new-test}

 The MTF facilitates creation of a new test.
-You can create a new test extending your new test case from the out-of-the-box test, or create a completely new one.
+You can extend the out-of-the-box test, or create a completely new one.

 ### Extending an out-of-the-box test {#extending-oob-test}

-You can create a test extending from an out-of-the-box test.
+Extension of the test means adding or replacing of any [test entity][].
 It is stored in the `<magento2>/dev/tests/functional/tests/app/Magento/<testing_module>` directory.

 #### Usage {#ext-usage}